 - Calcium supplements

-If you don’t take enough calcium during pregnancy to meet both your own requirements as well as those of the baby growing inside of you; then your body will pull it from your already-depleted bone reserves.
+If you don’t take enough calcium during pregnancy to meet both your own requirements as well as those of the baby growing inside of you; then your body will pull it from your own bone reserves.
 This significantly increases risk of developing osteoporosis later on in life.

 Calcium is recommended to pregnant women in amounts anywhere from 1000mg to 1300mg per day, depending on your dietary habits and current calcium counts.
 The RDA (Recommended Dietary Allowance) for pregnant women is 1200 mg/day for ages 19-50 years old (9).

 Keep in mind that vitamin D allows your body to absorb and work with calcium.
-So be sure to provide yourself with ample amounts of this vitamin in order to prevent a deficiency that could lead to brittle bones later on in life.
+So be sure to provide yourself with adequate amounts of this vitamin in order to prevent a deficiency that could lead to brittle bones later on in life.

 Intense sweat sessions, working weight loss tips, lip-smacking recipes come in one package with the BetterMe app.
 And all of it is at your fingertips, start transforming your life now!